RCIA & Adult Confirmation

 We meet from 7-8:30 p.m.
 Mondays from September through the Easter Season, with several breaks for holidays.
 The specific starting date and place where we will gather are being determined, but will be publicized on this site and in our weekly church bulletin.

 RCIA is the opportunity to explore the Catholic faith to see if it is for you and to form community.
 There is no obligation and no cost – only your desire.

 At our weekly sessions, we explore and discuss the Catholic faith, traditions, practices, liturgy and theology that help to draw us into a deeper relationship with Jesus Christ – the savior of the world and the reason for our Church.
 Along the way, we share our thoughts, questions and concerns as we learn more about ourselves, our spirituality and the Church.
 Most who join us will come into the Church at the Easter Vigil; some may decide it is not the right time for them and choose to wait.

-Additionally, we welcome adults who already are baptized – as Catholics or in most Protestant traditions – and want to prepare for the Sacrament of Confirmation and full communion with the Church.
-We have confirmation for adults at the Easter Vigil, but most often it is done in small groups during a Sunday Mass.
-At Espiritu Santo, we typically schedule confirmations for the second Sundays of Advent and Lent, as well as when Bishop Gregory Parkes comes in the spring for middle school confirmations.
+Additionally, we welcome adults who already are baptized – as Catholics or in most Protestant traditions – and want to prepare for the Sacrament of Confirmation and full communion with the Catholic Church.
+We have confirmation for adults at the Easter Vigil, but most often it is done in small groups during a Saturday or Sunday Mass.

-So if you, or anyone you know, is interested, please join us on Mondays.
-If you cannot attend at that time, want more information or would like to talk individually, please contact Deacon Steven Girardi in the parish office at (727) 726-8477, ext.
-310, or by email at firstname.lastname@example.org
+So if you, or someone you know, is interested, please contact Deacon Steven Girardi in the parish office at (727) 726-8477, ext.
+310, or by email at email@example.com

 Becoming Catholic and Adult Confirmation